Planning your next DHAG: Idea, Audience, Innovation, Context

-1. The intellectual significance of the project for the humanities
+1. The intellectual significance and impact of the project for the humanities.

-3. The feasibility of the work plan, proposed methodology, and use of technology, and the project’s plans for mitigating risk and addressing accessibility for its intended audiences
+3. The feasibility and appropriateness of the activities, work plan, methodology, and use of technology, and the project’s plans for mitigating risk and addressing accessibility for its intended audiences

 4. The qualifications, expertise, and levels of commitment of the project director and key project staff or contributors

-5. The reasonableness of the proposed budget in relation to the proposed activities, the anticipated results, products, and dissemination
+5. The reasonableness of the proposed budget in relation to the proposed activities, staff compensation, the anticipated results, products, and dissemination

 6. The quality and appropriateness of project plans for data management and (if applicable) sustainability